-- The Personal Statement is comprised of four (4) questions. - Answer each question separately in essay format.
-Do not use point form. - Complete the Personal Statement using the form provided: 1 Year MSW Supplemental Questions Form - 1.
-What are your career goals or aspirations following the completion of graduate education in Social Work?
-Please comment on how the King's MSW program will meet your learning needs.
-(Maximum 100 words) - 2.
-Describe the experiences and/or personal identities, or qualities (e.g. disability status, racialized identity, gender, ethnic identity, sexual orientation, etc.) that you bring that would be helpful in working with diverse populations.
-(Maximum 150 words) - 3.
+- Describe your personal and professional experiences and interests as related to your future career goals, and how they align with King's Master of Social Work program.
+Identify the population(s) that you would be interested in working with in the future and why.
+Conversely, are there populations that you wouldn't want to work with?
+If so, please explain why and how you would manage yourself in a professional context if you were to encounter such populations.
+Please explain and give examples.
+(Maximum 300 words) - Describe the experiences and/or personal identities/characteristics, or qualities (e.g. disability status, racialized identity, gender, ethnic identity, sexual orientation, etc.) that you bring that would be helpful in working with diverse populations.
+Maximum 150 words. - 3.
 Considering professional readiness for practice (see here), how have you prepared yourself both personally and professionally for graduate level studies and practice?
 What do you see as your personal strengths and what do you identify as areas for growth?
-(Maximum 150 words) - 4.
-Describe a relevant contemporary social issue of interest to you.
-Discuss how this issue relates to a Direct Practice MSW program, like the one offered at King's, and how you might develop a response to this issue within this Direct Practice context (Maximum 300 words)
+(Maximum 150 words)